This post may contain affiliate links. Please see my disclosure policy for more details.

 5. Perth Weather

-I was living in Perth from June to November in 2015 and must say the winter nights were much colder than I expected, dropping down to 2 degrees on one occasion.
+I was living in Perth from June to November and found the winter nights were much colder than I expected.
+It even dropped down to 2 degrees on one occasion!

 I also experienced 40 degrees in the summer, which was really revolting!
 Most of the time it’s sunny and pleasant though.